Uniform density in matroids, matrices and graphs: Real representable matroids

 \section{Real representable matroids}

 We now consider real representable matroids, which are matroids whose structure is determined by a real matrix.
 We show that this additional algebraic structure guarantees that certain $E$-uniform basis measures with nice properties always exist for uniformly dense matroids (Theorem \ref{th: real UD matroids have determinantal measures}).
-As an important practical result, we show that strict uniform density can be recognized in polynomial time for real representable matroids (Theorem \ref{theorem: uniform density is polynomial}).
-Second, we show that strictly uniformly dense real matroids can be represented by orthogonal projection matrices with constant diagonal (Theorem \ref{th: representable UD matroids and projection matrices}) and that they are parametrized by a subvariety of the Grassmannian.
+As an application, we show that strictly uniformly dense real matroids can be represented by orthogonal projection matrices with constant diagonal (Theorem \ref{th: representable UD matroids and projection matrices}) and that they are parametrized by a subvariety of the Grassmannian.